Nature-based solutions knowledge gaps

 • Effectiveness across socio-ecological contexts

-Furthermore, the question concerning performance of “networks” (or “trains”) of interconnected small-scale NBS, as well as their hybrid combinations with large-scale NBS and grey infrastructure still remains unclear and should be addressed in the future work.
+Furthermore, the question concerning performance of “networks” (or “trains”) of interconnected small-scale NbS, as well as their hybrid combinations with large-scale NbS and grey infrastructure still remains unclear and should be addressed in the future work.

 Desk Study Institutional publication